bittremieux/spectrum_utils/docs/src/quickstart.md

 high-level function call.
 These calls can be chained together to easily perform multiple processing steps.

-Note that several processing steps modify the peak _m_/_z_ and intensity values and are thus not idempotent.

 Spectrum plotting can similarly be achieved using a high-level function call, resulting in the following figure:

 ![](quickstart.png)

+Note that several processing steps modify the peak _m_/_z_ and intensity values and are thus not idempotent.
+It is recommended to make a copy of the `MsmsSpectrum` object prior to any processing if the raw peak values need to remain available as well.